Disease Guide ·Legg-Calve-Perthes Disease ·2026

 The Puppy Timing Problem

 Symptoms appear at 4-12 months.
 Many policies have a 6-month orthopedic waiting period.
-If your puppy shows limping before the waiting period ends, the claim may be denied.
-Enroll as early as possible — some insurers accept puppies at 8 weeks.
+If limping appears before the period ends, claims may be denied.
+Enroll at 8 weeks when possible.

 Red flag · Deductible